New York Court Records

 - Public consumption of alcohol

-Can a DUI be expunged in New York?
+Can a DUI Be Expunged in New York?

-- the DWI case was dismissed; or
+- The DWI case was dismissed; or

-- the defendant was exonerated of the DWI charges.
+- The defendant was exonerated of the DWI charges.

-In the event of any of these conditions, when an individual is asked if they have been charged of DUI before, offenders whose DUI charges were dismissed or who were exonerated would be able to answer “No” to that question.
+In the event of any of these conditions, when an individual is asked if they have been charged with DUI before, offenders whose DUI charges were dismissed or who were exonerated would be able to answer “No” to that question.

 - Trespassing